pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 => [[#<TCPServer:fd 10, AF_INET6, ::, 2000>], [], []]
 ```

-The `select` call will only return after you connect to the server.
+The `select` call will only return after a client connects to the server.
 In the previous example, I used our good friend `nc` from Chapter 1: `nc -v localhost 2000`.

-Let's apply this to our server to remove the `accept` thread:
+Let's use this to remove the `accept` thread:

 ``` ruby
 def initialize